OUR APPROACH TO THERAPY

-Based on Cognitive Behavioural Therapy (CBT) and Acceptance and Commitment Therapy (ACT) techniques, among other strategies, I use graded exposure to help youth manage anxiety and exposure and response prevention (ERP) for OCD.
-For behaviour problems, I often conduct a Functional Behaviour Assessment(FBA)and develop an intervention plan based on the findings.
-In addition, I assist schools to develop Individual Education Plans (IEP) and interventions to best support students experiencing a range of difficulties at school.
+Based on Cognitive Behavioural Therapy (CBT) and Acceptance and Commitment Therapy (ACT) techniques, among other strategies, we use graded exposure to help youth manage anxiety and OCD along with exposure and response prevention (ERP).

 HOW TO GET HELP?

-Initial inquiry: Please complete the online form (contact link) or email firstname.lastname@example.org with your questions and a brief description of your concerns.
+Initial inquiry: Please complete the online form (contact link) or email c with your questions and a brief description of your concerns.

-Scheduling a session/waitlist: I will reply to your email within two business days, and indicate whether the services I offer seem to be appropriate for your or your child's needs.
-Subsequently, depending on my availability, we will schedule an initial assessment session, or your child's name will be placed on my waitlist.
+Scheduling a session/waitlist: Our team will reply to your email within two business days and ask you to complete a screening questionnaire to indicate whether the services offered seem appropriate for your/your child's needs.
+Subsequently, depending on our availability, we will schedule an initial session or your/your child's name will be placed on our clinic's waitlist.
 The approximate waiting time will be provided then.

-Next sessions: In most cases, I meet with one or both parents/guardians and the child/youth on the following sessions.
-The structure of the session may vary according to your child’s needs.
-For example, I may only have your child present for the first half of the session and then ask the parent(s)/guardian(s) to join the second half.
-Or I may have a consultation session with only the parent(s)/guardian(s).
+Next sessions: In most cases, we meet with the client and, if relevant, one or both parents/guardians in the following appointments.
+The structure of the session may vary according to your/your child’s needs.
+For example, if the client is a teenager, we may only have the parent(s)/guardian(s) present for the first half of the appointment and conduct the rest of the session with only the teen.
+Alternatively, we may have a consultation session with only the parent(s)/guardian(s).

-Duration: Sessions usually have a duration of 50 minutes and are scheduled once per week.
+Duration: Sessions usually are 50-minute long and scheduled once per week or every other week.

 Number of sessions: The number of sessions will depend on the type and severity of the problem.

-Setting: As part of the intervention, I may conduct some sessions at your home, at your child’s school, or in the community, as needed.
-I may also meet with your child’s school to provide tips on how to best support your child.
+Setting: As part of the intervention, we may conduct some sessions at your home, at your/your child’s school, online, or in the community, as needed.
+We may also meet with the school to provide tips on how to best support you/your child.

-Payment: As this is a private service, the fee associated with it must be paid at the end of each session by cash, cheque, or electronic transfer.
-Credit cards are not accepted at this time.
-The fee for a 50-minute session is $200, which is currently in accordance with the College of Psychologists of BC.
+Payment: As this is a private service, payments are paid at the end of each session by cash, cheque, or electronic transfer.
 You may be able to bill your extended health plan for psychological services.
-Please consult your provider for details and note that psychological fees not covered by insurance are a tax deductible medical expense.
+Please consult your provider for details and note that psychological fees not covered by insurance are a tax-deductible medical expense.